predros/yadl/README.md

 Coming soon.

 ### Compiling from source
-This project requires [Qt6](https://www.qt.io/) and qmake, and has been tested with Qt 6.5.1.
+This project requires [Qt6](https://www.qt.io/) and qmake, and has been tested with Qt 6.2.0 LTS and newer.
 In order to compile it, clone the repository, open the command-line, and input:

 ```
 $ cd <repo-folder>